SilverSailors/SailingBoat/README.md

 ```
 ./build
 ```
-and that will build the library and you will finally be able to use WiringPi as a library when compiling.
+and that will build the library and you will be able to use WiringPi as a library when compiling.

 ## Step 2: enable RPi Interfacing Options